sensepost/objection/README.md

 ## prerequisites
 To run `objection`, all you need is the python3 interpreter to be available.
 The installation via `pip` should take care of all of the dependencies needed.

-As for the target mobile applications though, for iOS, an unencrypted IPA is needed and Android just the normal APK should be find.
-If you have the source code of the iOS application you want to explore, then you can simply embed and load the `FridaGadget.gylib` in the project.
+As for the target mobile applications though, for iOS, an unencrypted IPA is needed and Android just the normal APK should be fine.
+If you have the source code of the iOS application you want to explore, then you can simply embed and load the `FridaGadget.dylib` from within the Xcode project.

 ## installation
 Installation is simply a matter of `pip3 install objection`.
 This will give you the `objection` command.